 My name is Laura and essentially I live in France on a budget.
-Out of necessity as much as a lifestyle choice, I’m dedicated to living frugally while also appreciating the beautiful country in which I have made my home.
-I live with my husband, our spoilt cat and dog, and way too many houseplants in a small village deep in one of the forest-like national parks of Haute Vienne, central France.
+Out of lifestyle choice as much as necessity, I’m dedicated to living frugally while also appreciating the beautiful country in which I have made my home.
+I live with my husband, our two spoilt rescue cats and rescue dog, plus a collection of far too many houseplants in a small village deep in one of the forest-covered national parks of Haute Vienne, 87 central France.

 Where did this all begin?